 Post-Effective Requirements

-Once your application for an investment adviser is complete, you will receive an email notifying that you are approved to conduct investment advisory business in California.
-Your approval will remain in effect until surrendered by you or until such time as the certificate is suspended or revoked by order of the Commissioner of the Department of Financial Protection and Innovation (“Commissioner”).
+Once your application for an investment adviser is complete, you will receive an email indicating that you are approved to conduct investment advisory business in California.
+Your approval will remain in effect until being surrendered by you or suspended or revoked by order of the Commissioner of the Department of Financial Protection and Innovation (“Commissioner”).
 (Note: The Department no longer issues paper certificates).

 LAW & RULES

-As an investment adviser you are charged with the responsibility of familiarizing yourself with the applicable sections of the California Corporate Securities Law of 1968 (“Law”) and the rules under this law.
+As a registered investment adviser, you must familiarize yourself with the applicable sections of the California Corporate Securities Law of 1968 (“Law”) and the rules under this law.
 The Commissioner may examine your books and records for compliance with the Law and its rules.

 The Law may be found in the California Corporations Code (“Code”) and the rules in Title 10, Chapter 3, Subchapter 2 of the California Code of Regulations (“CCR”).
-The sections of the Law that relate specifically to broker-dealers and investment advisers begin at Section 25200.
+The sections of the Law that relate specifically to broker-dealers and investment advisers begin at Code §25200.
 The other sections of the Law relate to general securities law.
 The rules for broker-dealers and investment advisers begin at CCR §260.200.
 The Code and the CCR may be found through links on our website.
-Note: Reference may be made to the rules as found in the California Code of Regulations (“CCR”).

 ADV AMENDMENTS [CCR § 260.241.4]*

 Each year you must file an annual updating amendment to your Form ADV.
 This annual updating amendment should be filed with IARD within 90 days of your fiscal year end.
 You must also amend Form ADV (Parts 1 and 2) whenever the information in your Form ADV becomes inaccurate.
 The instructions (Item 4) to Form ADV list the items that must be promptly updated.
-These instructions may be found on the NASAA web site at http://www.nasaa.org/industry-resources/uniform-forms/form-adv/.
+These instructions may be found on NASAA web site.

 ANNUAL RENEWAL [Code Section 25608(q)]

-An annual renewal fee of $125 is due in December of each year and the payment of this fee will keep your certificate in effect during the next calendar year.
+An annual renewal fee of $125 is due in December of each year to ensure that your registration remains in effect in the next calendar year.
 This fee must be paid directly to IARD in accordance with its instructions.
-The annual renewal program begins in November of each year with the annual renewal payment due to IARD in early December.
-More information on the renewal program and key dates may be found on the IARD web site at https://www.iard.com/renewal-program.
+The annual renewal program begins in November with the annual renewal payment due to IARD in early December.
+More information on the renewal program and key dates may be found under IARD’s Renewal Program.

-The annual renewal fee does not apply if you are also Licensed as a broker-dealer under Code Section 25210.
+The annual renewal fee does not apply if you are also licensed as a broker-dealer under Code §25210.

 INVESTMENT ADVISER REPRESENTATIVES/ASSOCIATED PERSONS (“IAR”) [Code Section 25009.5(a)]

-You must report each investment adviser representative/associated person (“IAR”), as defined under Code Section 25009.5(a), to the Commissioner by filing Form U-4 with, and paying the $25 reporting fee to, the Central Registration Depository (“CRD”).
+You must report each individual who meets the definition of an investment adviser representative (“IAR”), as defined under Code Section 25009.5(a), to the Commissioner by filing Form U-4 with and paying the $25 reporting fee to the Central Registration Depository (“CRD”).
 An IAR may also be referred to as a Registered Adviser (“RA”).
 IMPORTANT NOTE: An officer, director or partner exercising executive responsibility (or persons occupying a similar status or performing similar functions) or each person who owns 25% or more is presumed to be acting as an IAR and must be reported as an IAR and meet the qualification requirements.

 Qualification Requirements [CCR § 260.236]*

-Each IAR, except those employed or engaged by an investment adviser solely to offer or negotiate for the sale of investment adviser services, must qualify by passing the examination(s) as specified in CCR § 260.236(a).
+Each IAR, except those employed or engaged by an investment adviser solely to offer or negotiate for the sale of investment adviser services, must qualify by passing the examination(s) as specified in CCR §260.236(a).
 The examination requirements are the Uniform Investment Adviser Law Examination (“Series 65”) passed on or after January 1, 2000 or the General Securities Representative Examination (“Series 7”) and Uniform Combined State Law Examination (“Series 66”).
-Waivers and exemptions to the examination requirements may be found in subsection (b) and (c) of CCR § 260.236.
-Individuals holding in good standing an approved professional designation meet the exemption found in (c)(3) of CCR § 260.236.
+Effective October 1, 2018, FINRA has restructured Series 7 to be Series 7TO.
+Prior to taking S7TO, individuals must take and pass Securities Industry Essentials (SIE) exam.
+Waivers and exemptions to the examination requirements may be found in subsection (b) and (c) of CCR §260.236.
+Individuals holding in good standing an approved professional designation meet the exemption found in (c)(3) of CCR §260.236.

-Individuals that must satisfy the qualification requirements set forth under CCR Section 260.236, and who are not registered in CRD, can enroll for the Series 65 examination via Test Enrollment Services System (TESS) with Financial Industry Regulatory Authority (“FINRA”).
+Individuals who must satisfy the qualification requirements, and who are not registered in CRD, can enroll for the Series 65 examination via Test Enrollment Services System (TESS) with Financial Industry Regulatory Authority (“FINRA”).

 Employment Requirements [CCR § 260.236.1(a)]*

-Upon employment of an individual as an IAR, you must obtain a properly executed Form U-4, evidence that the IAR meets the qualification requirements of CCR § 260.236, and have the responsibility and duty to ascertain by reasonable investigation the good character, business reputation, qualifications, and experience of an individual upon employment or engagement as an IAR.
+Upon employment of an IAR, you must obtain a properly executed Form U-4, evidence that the IAR meets the qualification requirements of CCR §260.236, and have the responsibility and duty to ascertain by reasonable investigation the good character, business reputation, qualifications, and experience of an individual upon employment or engagement as an IAR.

 Filing Requirements [CCR § 260.236.1(a)]*